green-labs/tools.graphql/README.md

 If you frequently need to merge schemas during development, you can add the `:watch true` parameter to enable the watch feature.
 To use watch, Watchman must be installed on your system.

-Note: It is recommended to version control the final generated schema.
+Note: It is recommended to commit the stitched schema alongside with subschemas.

 ### Schema Static Analysis